Dominique Anglade

-Dominique Anglade (born January 31, 1974) is a Canadian engineer, businesswoman and former politician who served as the leader of the Quebec Liberal Party and leader of the Opposition of Quebec from May 11, 2020 to December 1, 2022.
+Dominique Anglade (/fr/; born January 31, 1974) is a Canadian engineer, businesswoman and former politician who served as the leader of the Quebec Liberal Party and leader of the Opposition of Quebec from May 11, 2020 to December 1, 2022.
 She has served as a member of the National Assembly of Quebec from 2015 to 2022, representing Saint-Henri–Sainte-Anne.
 She is the first woman to lead the Quebec Liberal Party, the first black woman to lead a provincial party in Canada (at the federal level, Vivian Barbot was interim leader of the Bloc Québécois in 2011), and the first person of Haitian descent to be a cabinet minister in Canada.
 She is the daughter of the academic Georges Anglade.
 She was also the first woman CEO of Montréal International.

 Early life and education

 Anglade was born in Montreal to Georges and Mireille Neptune Anglade.
 Georges Anglade was a founder of the Université du Québec and a longtime geography professor there, as well as a special advisor to Haitian presidents Jean-Bertrand Aristide and René Préval.
 Mireille Neptune Anglade completed a PhD in economics and worked for NATO monitoring women's rights in Haiti.

 Anglade spent much of her youth in Haiti, but returned to Canada to attend university.
 She holds an MBA from HEC Montréal and a Bachelor of Industrial Engineering from the École Polytechnique de Montréal.
 Before she entered politics, Anglade worked for the consulting firm McKinsey & Company in Montreal.